kalai-rajan/Design-and-Verification-of-UART-Protocol/README.md

+#Files description
+uart_rx.sv contains design of receiver module and linear testbench to test the receiver module.
+uart_tx.sv contains design of transmitter module and linear testbench to test the transmitter module.
+uart_design_top.sv contains the top module for the UART design module.
+uart_tb_top.sv contains the top module of the tb devoloped using the System Verilog Testbench Architecture.

 # Design-and-Verification-of-UART-Protocol
 In this project, UART protocol is designed to send and receive 8 bit data serially using Verilog  HDL.
 A Testbench devoloped using System verilog based on Sytem verilog Testbench Architecture is used to verify the